 I wrote more about it here: Start and grow your food blog with Food Blogger Pro!
 I added this here at the end, but this is something else I’ve signed up for and learned SO much!!
 It’s written by the same peeps that wrote the Tasty Food Photography ebook.

 I don’t know whether to be proud of the things I’ve invested in or ashamed of how many of them I haven’t used to their full potential.
 But this is something that I’m SO glad I invested in!!
-The couple who runs Food Blogger Pro took their food blog income from a humble $20ish per month to sometimes over $30,000 per month (YES – THIRTY THOUSAND PER MONTH – that’s not a typo).
+The couple who runs Food Blogger Pro took their food blog income from a humble $20ish per month to over $100,000 per month!
 With that kind of growth I figure I need to hear what they have to say!!

 Now I’m getting a little off -topic but it’s still important, especially for a blogger who will have lots of pictures.
 Your pictures need to be GOOD.